Melchisédech Thévenot: Life

 Thévenot came from a family of royal office holders (nobles of the robe), which partly explains his wealth.
 He was reputed to speak English, Greek, Latin, Hebrew, and several oriental languages, including Arabic and Turkish.
 Thévenot's baptismal name was Nicolas, Melchisédech being added as the second (confirmation) name, almost certainly in honour of his maternal grandfather, Melchisédech Garnier (d.
-1637), an avocat at the Parlement of Paris, and probably a Huguenot, given the Old Testament name.
+1637), an avocat at the Parlement of Paris, and probably a Huguenot, given the Old Testament, Genesis 14:18 name.

 Thévenot was an amateur scientist and a patron of many scientists and mathematicians, maintaining correspondence with figures like Jan Swammerdam, who he encouraged to tackle the origin of organisms.
-He was wealthy and well-connected, in 1684 becoming the Royal Librarian to King Louis XIV of France.
+He was wealthy and well-connected, in 1684 becoming the Royal Librarian to King Louis XIV.
 He served as ambassador to Genoa in 1647 and then to Rome in the 1650s.
 After the death of Pope Innocent X, he participated in the subsequent conclave.
 He died at Issy.